 Horatio's Garden builds and maintains therapeutic green spaces at spinal injury units- the first was opened at Salisbury District Hospital in 2012.

-Now work has begun on their most ambitious garden yet, at Stoke Mandeville's spinal injuries centre in Buckinghamshire.
+Now they've announced they've raised a staggering £850,000, to ensure work can begin at Stoke Mandeville's spinal injuries centre in Buckinghamshire.

 An unpromising patch of land will be transformed into a therapeutic garden for patients, many of whom spend months in hospital for treatment.